 Pass if:

-You want the best all-court paddle:
+You want the best all-court paddle with power:

 Paddle Weight